seba1204/portail/backend/Readme.md

 ## TODO
 - trying to implement a mongodb database on a 32bit raspbian for my Raspberry Pi 3 B
 - try to see what signals to send to make the bell ring
+- adding a endpoint to delete images
+- adding an endpoint to reboot Raspberry
+- adding a endpoint to restart server